As outbreak blows up finances, a limit to EU solidarity

 Finance ministers from the 19 EU countries that use the bloc’s common currency, the euro, have agreed on letting countries borrow up to 2% of GDP from the European Stability Mechanism, a bailout fund set up during the debt crisis a decade ago.

-The fund took part in bailouts of indebted countries such as Greece and Ireland in the last decade.
+The fund took part in the rescue of indebted countries such as Greece and Ireland in the last decade.
 It is backed by all 19 eurozone countries, and in a sense would represent shared finances in another form.
 It has lending firepower of 410 billion euros. ($444 billion).

-The credit line may be enough to keep indebted countries such as Italy from going bankrupt in coming months, but could still leave it with longer-term debt trouble.
+The credit line may be enough to keep indebted countries such as Italy from going bankrupt in coming months, but could still leave them with longer-term debt trouble.
 Money from the rescue fund might not even cover Italy’s additional spending, whose deficit is estimated to run as high as 10% of GDP this year, from under 3% currently.
 It would send its huge public debt pile of 132% of GDP even higher.

 That jump in debt and deficits would, in normal times, violate EU rules, but the bloc loosened them.
 It has also lifted bans on state aid, which aim to keep countries from favoring home industries, so that they can now support companies suffocated by lock-downs.